netshade/oembed_links/README.txt

 end

-To get started quickly in Rails:
+To get started quickly in Rails (< 2.2.  oembed_links doesn't work in 2.2 yet, when rendering w/ Rails templates):

 Copy the included oembed_links_example.yml file to RAILS_ROOT/config/oembed_links.yml, add a dependency to the gem in your environment.rb ( config.gem "oembed_links" )